The Ozeki 10 Robot Operating System is a great messaging platform to setup communication between

 If you have a parking lot, detecting license plates can secure your business.

-You can add all cameras, like USB, IP and MJPEG.
+You can add all USB cameras.
 By easily routing the detection messages from this connection

 you can open your barrier or you can write a smarter code in Ozeki Robot Controller.
 You can even store the